ashaik1998/LSTM_Forecasting/README.md

-Certainly!
-Below is a template for a GitHub README.md file describing the time series forecasting project using LSTM and moving window average:

----

 # Time Series Forecasting using LSTM

 This repository contains code and documentation for a time series forecasting project using Long Short-Term Memory (LSTM) neural networks.
 The goal of this project is to predict future temperatures using seven years of weather data obtained from the Max Planck Institute's weather dataset.